 Kaffir (Makrut) lime leaves and fruits are available in fresh markets in specialty grocers in South and Eastern parts of India, Southeast Asia, and South Africa.
 In the United States and Canada, one can find them in Asian stores selling fresh herbs and fruits.

 Kaffir lime trees are commonly found and frequently used in India, Myanmar, Sri Lanka, and Thailand; the majority of rural households have their own trees growing in their backyards.

 Choose fresh, dark green, shiny leaves imparting a fresh citrus scent.
 Avoid wilted, yellow-discolored leaves.

-Makrut lime fruits should feature deep-green, bright skin and should emit citrusy fragrance when rubbed with the thumb.
+Makrut lime fruits should feature deep-green, bright skin and should emit a citrusy fragrance when rubbed with the thumb.

-Generally, fresh leaves preferred in cooking.
+Generally, fresh leaves are preferred in cooking.
 However, they will keep up to two weeks when stored fresh in the refrigerator.

 Keep makrut lime fruits in a fruit basket at room temperature for 2-3 days and in the refrigerator for up to 4-5 days.
 However, extended storage would result in chill injury.